 The Food and Agricultural Import Regulations and Standards (FAIRS) report provides an overview of the food laws and regulatory environment in Morocco as it relates to U.S. food and agricultural exports.
-In 2012, the Government of Morocco issued a draft decree on nutritional and allergen labeling requirements that will most likely go into effect in 2013.
-See Section II for preliminary information on the proposed requirements.
 Sections I, II, VI, VII, and the Appendix have all been updated.